Industry Analysis & Industry Trends

 Industry Report - Industry Investment Chapter

 The Interior Designers industry has a low level of capital intensity.
-In 2013, for every $1.00 spent on labor, industry operators typically invested just $0.07 in capital improvements.
-This is relatively constant compared with 2008.
+In 2014, for every $1.00 spent on labor, industry operators typically invested just $0.02 in capital improvements.
+This is slightly lower than capital investments compared with 2009.
 Capital expenditure is primarily focused on purchasing computer programs to help design interior spaces.
 However, the industry is primarily knowledge-based, as industry operators use specialized professional skills and creativity to provide clients with innovative designs.
 Larger companies in the industry that also provide architectural and other design services will typically have a higher capital intensity given the need for technical programs.